oasis-tcs/openc2-jadn/jadn-v2.0.md

 | 0x79 |  y  | *       | minExclusive | Instance is greater than option value             |
 | 0x7a |  z  | *       | maxExclusive | Instance is less than option value                |

-`*` = applicable to multiple types.
+`*` = Option value must be a valid CoreType instance.

 ##### 4.2.1.1 Binary
 A Binary instance is sequence of octets.
 No Binary value ordering is defined so value range options do not apply.

-Options: minLength, maxLength
+**Options:** minLength, maxLength

 ##### 4.2.1.2 String
 A String instance is a sequence of characters in a character set.
 Value range options are meaningful if the character set defines a collation order.
+The pattern option is mutually exclusive with length and range options; a String type definition MUST NOT contain both.
+A String type definition may contain conflicting length and range options such that no valid instances exist.

-Options: minLength, maxLength, pattern
+**Options:** minLength, maxLength, pattern  \
-Range Options: minInclusive, maxInclusive, minExclusive, maxExclusive
+**Range Options:** minInclusive, maxInclusive, minExclusive, maxExclusive

 ##### 4.2.1.3 Boolean
 An instance of Boolean is one of the predefined values *true* and *false*.

-Options: none
+**Options:** none

 ##### 4.2.1.4 Integer
 An instance of Integer is a value in the (infinite) set of integers (…, -2, -1, 0, 1, 2, …).

-Range Options: minInclusive, maxInclusive, minExclusive, maxExclusive
+**Range Options:** minInclusive, maxInclusive, minExclusive, maxExclusive

 ##### 4.2.1.5 Number
 An instance of Number is a value in the (infinite) set of real numbers.

-Range Options: minInclusive, maxInclusive, minExclusive, maxExclusive
+**Range Options:** minInclusive, maxInclusive, minExclusive, maxExclusive

 *===================================================================*